 In response to these macroeconomic and consumer demand developments, we took action to adjust our operations and manage our business towards longer-term profitability despite these adverse macroeconomic factors.
-We achieved our goal of reaching total company Adjusted EBITDA breakeven in the second quarter of 2023 and looking ahead, we remain focused on generating positive cash flow even in today's market environment.
+We achieved our goal of reaching total company Adjusted EBITDA breakeven in the second quarter of 2023 although it turned marginally negative again in the third quarter of 2023.
+Looking ahead, we remain focused on generating positive operating cash flow even in today's market environment.
 We continue to identify opportunities to streamline our overhead and, as of December 31, 2022, had already reduced expenses by approximately \$3.0 million per quarter.
-We saw the full benefit of these expense reductions in the first two quarters of 2023.
-Importantly, we believe these cost reductions were made without sacrificing our ability to continue to grow.
-This is well ahead of our initial plan to reduce expenses by \$1.5 million per quarter.
-We believe that these cost reduction initiatives, combined with the increase in agent transaction fees that became effective in January 2023, have positioned our business for profitable growth and facilitated our achievement of reaching Adjusted EBITDA breakeven in the second quarter of 2023.
+During the third quarter, we continued to see the benefits from the cost-reduction measures we've already implemented.
+We will continue to further right-size the Company's expenses, including implementing management salary reductions for a combined expected savings of approximately \$1.2 million per quarter going forward.
+We believe that these cost reduction initiatives, combined with the increase in agent transaction fees that became effective in January 2023, have positioned our business for profitable growth in the future.